KAY-imaging/OA-pipeline/README.md

 **'second_point_shift'** defines the percentage by which the right autorange limit is moved
                              # Calculated as (default_autorange - default_autorange * second_point_shift)

-**'multiplier_for_frameshift_of_volren'** it is a multiplier that performs the range frameshift for the 'Volume Rendering' filter, if the image is too bright, the settings can be adjusted respectively
+**'multiplier_for_frameshift_of_volren'** it is a multiplier that performs the range frameshift for the 'Volume Rendering' filter
+If the image is too bright, the settings can be adjusted respectively

 **'threshold_multiplier'**  Threshold shift multiplier allows to avoid noise and mess.
 It removes ranges from ranges frame that are visualized by **'threshold_multiplier'**
                               # Calculated as: